Stokesley

 The Wensleydale Railway

-A railway service into Wensleydale running from Scruton and Leeming Bar, near the A1(M) , towards Bedale, Finghall, Leyburn and, if reopened, to Redmire at the edge of the Yorkshire Dales National Park.
-It operates a heritage diesel service and steam on some dates.
+A heritage railway service into Wensleydale running from Scruton and Leeming Bar, near the A1(M) , towards Bedale, Finghall, Leyburn and, if reopened, to Redmire at the edge of the Yorkshire Dales National Park.
+It operates mostly a heritage diesel service and steam on some dates.
 The line was extended eastwards to Northallerton West, but the effects of flooding on a bridge at the end of 2015 resulted in that section of line remaining closed to passenger services.
-The railway company currently has aims of restoring a section of the track westward from Leyburn into the National Park at Redmire which has also been closed in recent years.
+The railway company currently has a goal of restoring by 2025 another section of the track westward from Leyburn into the National Park at Redmire.
+This section has also been closed in recent years.

 North York Moors National Park